purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

 OkapiLib, through `Pathfinder <https://github.com/JacisNonsense/Pathfinder>`_, does this math for you and ties both the motion profiling and profile following actions to the same `async controllers <../walkthrough/autonomous-movement-async.html>`_ that are used for other simpler movements.
-Creating and following a 2D Motion Profile is a simple three step process.

-First, before creating any profiles, we need to create a motion profile Async Controller.
-This requires first initializing a Chassis Controller (or Chassis Model) to pass into the constructor for the controller.
+First, let's initialize a Chassis Controller (or Chassis Model) to pass into the constructor for the profile Async controller.
+Following that, you can create a profile Async Controller.

 .. note:: The "linear" properties of the chassis given to ``AsyncControllerFactory::motionProfile``
           are for its forward/backwards movements, not the maximum properties for turning or other